Hamburg City Guide

 Quick facts

-• The historic Speicherstadt is the largest warehouse district in the world and a UNESCO World Heritage site.
+• The Speicherstadt is the world’s largest warehouse district, featuring stunning neo-Gothic brick architecture and UNESCO status.

 🏛️